eriforce/PureLib/README.md

 ### Web Requester

 `WebRequester` is a wrapper for easily using `HttpWebRequest`.
-It features auto retrying with specified times.
+It features auto retry with specified times.
 ```csharp
 _requester = new WebRequester(_cookiePersister.CookieContainer) {
     UserAgent = agent,